kalokli8/jam/README.md

 # jam

-This is the Next.js site using Contentful as CMS
+This is a Next.js site using Contentful as CMS

 https://jam-navy.vercel.app/